Proxies & Password Pusher

 - "traefik.http.routers.pwpush.tls.certresolver=letsencrypt"

-X-Forwarded-*headers - You need to force a specific URL regardless of request headers
+X-Forwarded-*headers - You want one explicit URL regardless of headers

 Configuration